jruwaard/aph_ema_handbook/docs/R.md

 ### Learn R, in R

-Package 'swirl' contains a set of interactive courses that teach many aspects of the R language.
+Package `swirl` contains a set of interactive courses that teach many aspects of the R language.
 See <http://swirlstats.com>